~This Post contains affiliate links for you to easily find a product mentioned.

 The last few weeks I have been hoarding a bunch of Pinterest pins for Christmas and sorting through them to see what I am going to recreate for my own holiday decor.
 Well here’s #1! and I just love this pin by Wendy of Craft Goodies, I love natural stuff and burlap really makes me smile.
 So I have had this on my list to do and here’s my version.
 My cute snowman is a lot larger, because to me bigger is better!

-List of materials I used were: 2 Bernat Baby Blanket (#6 super Bulky) yarn in White (Walmart), Panacea Burlap Garland Roll (Michaels), Panacea Naturally wired twine (Michaels), 3-4ft hard styro foam board (Michaels floral foam section), 3 buttons, a faux carrot, cotton balls or batting, hot glue and a chef knife.
+Materials: 2 Bernat Baby Blanket (#6 super Bulky) yarn bundles in White, 5 inch Burlap Garland Roll, wired sisal vine, 3-4ft hard styro foam board, 3 buttons, a faux carrot, cotton balls or batting, hot glue and a chef knife.

-I decided to use a large styro foam board because it is less expensive, but you can buy the foam already cut into 3 different sized circles to skip the whole cutting step.
+I decided to use a large styro foam board because it is less expensive, but you can buy the 10 inch x 1 inch foam circles to skip the whole cutting step.
 I then placed three graduating in size plates on the foam to draw circles.
 Cut them out with a chefs knife.
 They do not need to be super perfect.

 Next make a spiral in hot glue in the center of the foam circle and place various cotton balls, this is to make snowman appear fuller, you can use batting if you have it, I had cotton balls on hand so I just used them, again less expensive.
 Hot glue the end of the yarn to the back of the foam and start wrapping the yarn in one direction.
 This can be tricky when you get close the sides of the circles, just hot glue the yarn in place.
 I wrapped the yarn over each foam circle twice to cover all the cotton and foam.
 Next hot glue the circles together.
 I overlapped the bottom two and glued the edges together of the top two.